dbrizard/elwaspatid/docs/auto_examples/plot_0_Waveprop.rst

 - compression relfects as compression on fixed end;
 - then, compression reflects as traction on free end;
-- and finally traction reflects as traction on fixed end.
+- and finally traction reflects as traction on fixed end;

 ..
-GENERATED FROM PYTHON SOURCE LINES 73-79
+GENERATED FROM PYTHON SOURCE LINES 78-84

 .. code-block:: default